A gap year work exchange allows you to travel the world with all your living expenses taken care of -- and you may even make money while you're at it!

 Many people dream about cities like London, Paris, and Rome, but aside from studying abroad, spending an extended period of time in Europe, legally, can be difficult if you're not from the EU.
 Ireland especially is great for Americans because, like New Zealand and Australia, you can go there on a working holiday visa, but you have to have been enrolled in postsecondary education within the last 12 months.

-Latin America is a bit more of an affordable alternative to the extremely expensive cities in Europe if you're craving a similar dose of vibrant culture.
+Latin America is a bit more of an affordable alternative to the costly cities in Europe if you're craving a similar dose of vibrant culture.
 Practice your Spanish and explore the great cities and historical landscapes while enjoying your work exchange abroad.

 On the other side of the hemisphere, Asia is steadily becoming the top destination for gappers around the world.
 With so many countries and cultures to choose from, the possibilities will suit everyone from the city slicker to penny pincher.
 If you're thinking of challenging yourself with a new language, Asia is one of the best choices available.

 The cost of your gap year work exchange depends largely on where you go and the organization you sign up with (if you do at all).
 Some programs may charge a fee in exchange for organizing and planning your work exchange.
-Other costs to take into consideration are your visa applications, plane tickets, transportation fees, side trips and excursions, meals, and phone and internet bills.
+Other costs to consider are your visa applications, plane tickets, transportation fees, side trips and excursions, meals, and phone and internet bills.

 Again, your housing depends on the program or work that you'll do while on your gap year work exchange.
-In some cases, you may be staying with a host family, and you may be living with roommates in others.
+You may be staying with a host family in some cases, and you may be living with roommates in others.
 Some work exchanges expect you to find your own housing, so plan accordingly!

 Finding a Job